 A high cost surcharge is a fee charged for freight shipments in some densely populated areas — generally in large cities that are more difficult for the carrier to navigate.
 The surcharge is driven by ZIP code and varies by carrier.

 For small package shipments, the declared value of a shipment is the monetary portion the carrier is liable for in case of its loss, delay or damage.
 It is not equal to the full retail value of the goods being shipped.
 If the goods are valued at more than $100, you can increase the declared value of your shipment by indicating a higher amount in the shipping document and paying an additional charge or consider adding shipping insurance.

 Now that you have a better understanding of how to read your invoice, use what you've learned to build a better shipping strategy.
 But that can be easier said than done — especially when you're working with several carriers.
 Each carrier's invoice comes on different dates with different billing cycles and different formats.
 Making comparisons can be like trying to complete a jigsaw puzzle with missing pieces.

 When you work with a third-party logistics (3PL) company, the puzzle is already put together.
 You get one consolidated invoice of all your carriers, making for easy comparisons.

 At Worldwide Express, we take it even further.
-Your shipping expert will show you how to leverage the information in your invoice to your advantage and help you create a shipping strategy that's more effective for your bottom line.
+Your shipping expert will show you how to leverage the information in your invoice, perhaps by conducting a freight audit, to your advantage and help you create a shipping strategy that's more effective for your bottom line.